 Hi Everyone, looking for something to leave out for the Easter bunny?
-Why not try this Easter Crack?
+Why not try this Easter Toffee?
 It’s the “Easter” version of a classic saltine toffee recipe.
 This can be a new, easy and fun Easter tradition!

 It’s perfect when you have a craving for something satisfying (hint: it’s that combination of butter and chocolate with Saltine crackers!) and sweet.
 That buttery, crunchy texture is so yummy and I find that it goes perfectly with a hot cup of coffee or tea.

-Doesn’t this Easter Crack look so festive with all the pastel colors?
+Doesn’t this Easter Toffee look so festive with all the pastel colors?
 I topped it with M&M’s (a personal favorite) but you can use your favorite Easter-themed candies – as much or as little as you want.

 It would also make a great welcome, edible gift for family and friends – who wouldn’t want a cellophane bag filled with these bright sweeties?